bautheac/GICS/README.md

 ## GICS

-GICS packages the Global Industry Classification Standard (GICS) dataset for consumption in R. It can be installed from [github](https://github.com/bautheac/GICS/) using:
+GICS packages the Global Industry Classification Standard (GICS) dataset for consumption in R. Install the development version from [github](https://github.com/bautheac/GICS/) using:
 `devtools::install_github("bautheac/GICS")`.
 The GICS is a standardized classification system for equities developed